 The Project Red Talon Regional Partner Network is coordinated by the Healthy Native Youth team at the Northwest Portland Area Indian Health Board and Northwest Tribal Epidemiology Center, and includes collaborative partners who provide outreach, education, and technical assistance in their regions and nationally to disseminate best practices that address long-standing and critically emerging issues for improved STI/HIV/HCV prevention and care for American Indian/Alaska Natives.

-The primary goal of this project is to promote sexual health and wellness for AI/AN people by disseminating and implementing effective programs from a socio-ecological framework, addressing systems, communities, organizations, individuals and policies.
+The primary goal of this project is to promote sexual health and wellness for American Indian/Alaska Native people by disseminating and implementing effective programs from a socio-ecological framework, addressing systems, communities, organizations, individuals and policies.
 The quality improvement project works with partners across the nation to:

 The Red Talon STI/HIV Coalition was active from 2005-2011.
 Tribal Action Plans were actively used by the NW tribes and partnering agencies to guide program planning, catalyze community outreach, and foster a coordinated response to STIs and HIV/AIDS in our tribal communities.

 In 2012, Project Red Talon and THRIVE established the NW Native Adolescent Health Alliance, an inclusive, multi-functional group that now meets quarterly to discuss cross-cutting planning and prevention strategies targeting AI/AN teens and young adults (addressing tobacco, substance abuse, STI/HIV, teen pregnancy, and suicide topics).
 Our goal is to support regional action planning, resource development, and sharing in OR, WA, and ID.